-If I don’t have anyone close by to hug during a bad day I usually just pet our cat for a few minutes.
-It has a very similar calming and stress reliving effect.
+If you don’t have anyone close by to hug during a bad day then pet your cat, dog, bird etc. It has a very similar calming and stress reliving effect.

-And it makes him very happy and that in turn boosts my mood.
+And it makes your animal companion happy and that in turn will boost your mood too.